Joaquín Eufrasio Guzmán: Coup d'etat

-He was elected Vice President of El Salvador in 1844 with General Francisco Malespin as president.
-That year Malespin invaded Nicaragua and left the capital to command the army in person and handed over power to Guzmán.
+He was elected Vice President of El Salvador in 1844 with General Francisco Malespín as president.
+That year Malespín invaded Nicaragua and left the capital to command the army in person and handed over power to Guzmán.

-Guzmán conducted a coup against Malespin on 2 February 1845 and was joined by the greater part of the inhabitants of the capital, and a portion of the general's small army.
+Guzmán conducted a coup against Malespín on 2 February 1845 and was joined by the greater part of the inhabitants of the capital, and a portion of the general's small army.
 They deposed Malespin and Guzmán assumed the executive office till the end of the presidential term.

-Malespín's Invasion

-Backed by a force from Honduras, Malespin invaded El Salvador but was defeated and assassinated.
-Guzmán was rewarded by the Assembly with the rank of general of division.
-He favored free elections and in 1848 delivered the office to his successor, Aguilar.